• Skip to main content

 • Contact Us

 Josh is a practicing urban planner in the Mid Atlantic.
 For the past nine years, Josh has served as a land use and transportation planner with a career focus in public engagement.
 Since the onset of the pandemic, Josh has taken on an equity planning role and serves as a subject expert for equity on transportation projects.
-In his free time, he researches, writes, and produces … [Read more...] about VIDEO: How landlords work together to keep rents high
+In his free time, he researches, writes, and produces … [Read more...] about VIDEO: How to Build a Gayborhood

 « Previous Page